phx/whitney/COMMUNICATION.md

 This one speaks for itself.

 CAUTION: There are other planets that have done this long before us.
 There are systems MUCH more advanced than us.
 They like to brag.
 You have to remember that it is a GAME.
 And WE have the CHEAT CODE.
 We have the hack.
 God makes the rules.
 And WE are GOD.

+---

+**The sower soweth the word.**

+*-- Mark 4:14 KJV*

+---

+And he said unto them, **Is a candle brought to be put under a bushel, or under a bed? and not to be set on a candlestick?**

+**For there is nothing hid, which shall not be manifested; neither was any thing kept secret, but that it should come abroad.**

+**If any man have ears to hear, let him hear.**

+And he said unto them, **Take heed what ye hear: with what measure ye mete, it shall be mesasured to you: and unto you that hear shall more be given.**

+**For he that hath, to him shall be given: and he that hath not, from him shall be taken even that which he hath.**

+And he said **So is the kingdom of God, as if a man should cast seed into the ground;**

+**And should sleep, and rise night and day, and the seed should spring and grow up, he knoweth not how.**

+**For the earth bringeth forth fruit of herself; first the blade, then the ear, after that the full corn in the ear.**

+**But when the fruit is brought forth, immediately he putteth in the sickle, because the harvest is come.**

+*-- Mark 4:21-29 KJV*

+---

+And he said, **Whereunto shall we liken the kingdom of God? or with what comparison shall we compare it?**

+***It* is like a grain of mustard seed, which when it is sown in the earth, is less than all the seeds that be in the earth:**

+**But when it is sown, it groweth up, and becometh greater than all herbs, and shooteth out great branches; so that the fowls of the air may lodge under the shadow of it.**

+And with many such parables spake he the word unto them, as they were able to hear *it*.

+But without a parable spake he not unto them: and when they were alone, he expounded all the things to his disciples.

+*-- Mark 4:30-34 KJV*

+---

+And he arose, and rebuked the wind, and said unto the sea, **Peace, be still.** And the wind ceased, and there was a great calm.

+And he said unto them, **Why are ye so fearful? how is it that ye have no faith?**

+And they feared exceedingly, and said one to another, What manner of man is this, that even the wind and the sea obey him?

+*-- Mark 4:39-41 KJV*

+---